TheIconfactory/Tapestry/Documentation/API.md

   * If no `check` attribute exists, or if the `match` is not satisfied.
   * If `use` is specified and no `extract` match is found.

 Finally, the "href" attribute value in a `use` property will always return an absolute URL, even if there is a relative URL in the document.
-Variables, specifically `site`, will need a fully qualified domain name to access data since the plugin has no notion of a base URL.
+Variables, specifically `site`, will need a fully qualified domain name to access data since the connector has no notion of a base URL.

 A picture is worth a thousand words, so the remainder of this section are examples.